 EXAMPLE 2: A tool is invoked with an unknown command-line argument.
-The tool should report the problem in toolConfigurationNotifications.
+The tool reports the problem in toolConfigurationNotifications.
 The tool might report the problem as a warning and continue to run, or it might report the problem as an error and terminate.

 "toolConfigurationNotifications": [